Spain’s top wine destinations

 What to expect from Penedès wines (Cava)

-Penedès is especially renowned for cava, a sparkling wine made using the traditional method that rivals French Champagne.
-The white wines tend to be light and aromatic, while the reds range from fruity styles to more full-bodied expressions.
-The region also stands out for its modern and sustainable approach to winemaking.
+Cava is the region's main highlight, produced using the traditional method.
+In addition, Penedès makes light, aromatic white wines and reds ranging from fruit-forward styles to more structured expressions.
+The region also stands out for its modern and sustainable approach to viticulture.

 What to do